 At Lewisham Homes, our vision is to create thriving communities and places people are proud to call home.
 Residents’ safety is our top priority, which is why understanding and neutralising fire risk is at the heart of everything we do.

 We acted quickly following the Grenfell Tower fire in June 2017.
 Government safety tests were carried out on high-rise blocks across the country and our blocks at Gerrard House and Hatfield Close were found to have dangerous cladding.
 We immediately introduced a 24-hour fire patrol service in the buildings and engaged contractors United Living to carry out safety works and remove the cladding as a matter of urgency.
-The final panel was removed in autumn 2017, and the process began on installing a safe alternative, with an expected completion date of October 2020.
+The final panel was removed in autumn 2017, and the process began on installing a safe alternative, with cladding being re-applied from February 2020.
 More information on our fire safety work can be found here or in the video below.

 Consultation and engagement